 - Broadway at Main Street

 - Granville Street

 Exact station locations will be shared in the coming weeks and months as project details are finalized, but stations are expected to be within a block of major intersections.

 When does construction start?

 Construction is anticipated to start in 2020 and continue through to 2025.

 Who will construct the project?

 The Ministry of Transportation and Infrastructure is delivering the Broadway Subway project, as it already owns the existing SkyTrain system.
 The Ministry will identify a qualified construction contractor through a competitive process.
-This process is anticipated to begin later this fall/winter.
+This process began in February 2019.